JunxianYangUESTC/JunxianYangUESTC.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2024.10* Outstanding Student First Class Scholarship at UESTC.
 - *2023.11* Enterprise First Class Scholarship at UESTC **(Top 10 in the whole university)**.
 - *2023.10* Outstanding Student First Class Scholarship at UESTC.
 - *2022.10* Outstanding Student First Class Scholarship at UESTC.

 # 📖 Educations
+- *2025.09 - 2028.06(expected)*, Master, University of Science and Technology of China.
 - *2023.06 - 2023.07*, Visiting Student, National University of Singapore.
 - *2021.09 - now*, Bachelor, University of Electronic Science and Technology of China.